-Here is a selection of projects within our six thematic areas of research.
+Here is a selection of projects within our seven thematic areas of research.

 Design for the body to support care, rehabilitation and positive life experience.
 Jane Webster is investigating props to aid renal treatment.
 The work of Dr John Miers on graphic medicine has resulted in an autobiographical comic book exploring aspects of living with multiple sclerosis.

 Designing to enable productive response to the climate emergency.
 Dr Paul Micklethwaite works on the impact of the sustainability agenda on our theories and practices of design.
 The work of Konstantinos Chalaris with The Body Shop delivers sustainable design propositions that increase resource efficiency, close material loops and enhance product, material and brand value.

 Dr Cathy Gale devises staff-student collaborations in communities of practice to explore contemporary techno-social critical issues.
 Professor Daniel Charny works on open source design teaching formats, and his Fixperts framework has been taught in over 35 higher education institutes across 20 countries.
 Hannah Rollings' research enquiry centres on how place (woodland) as an immersive space for Key Stage learning is understood through an illustration lens, in print and interactive.